 To achieve such an integrated view on the metaorganism, our consortium will focus on three main themes:

-Host-microbiota coevolution in the mammalian intestine
+Host-microbiome coevolution in the mammalian intestine

-Mathematical modeling of interactions in evolving metaorganisms
+Mathematical models and experiments on the levels of selection in evolving metaorganisms

 Microbiota-host interactions at the base of the metazoan tree